-How exercise can lower your blood pressure
+How exercise lowers blood pressure

-But to keep your blood pressure low, you need to keep exercising on a regular basis.
-It takes about one to three months for regular exercise to have an impact on your blood pressure.
+It takes about 1 to 3 months for regular exercise to have an impact on blood pressure.
 The benefits last only as long as you continue to exercise.

 How much exercise do you need?

-Any physical activity that increases your heart and breathing rates is considered aerobic activity, including:
+Any activity that increases the heart and breathing rates is considered aerobic activity.
+Some examples are: